 I wiped the tears of LOL from my eyes and re-tweeted it.

-When I mentioned to this to a friend, she snorted scathingly and said, "Lake, huh?"
-(The "huh" was delivered as sarcasm; not as question nor in puzzlement.)
+When I mentioned to this to a friend, she snorted scathingly and said, "Lake? 'snort!"
+(The snart was brutally dismissive.)

 She: "Well, now they're tourists on the lake but before you know it, they'll move in here and want to buy an apartment and settle here permanently."